 The new rules for sending electronic messages and installing computer programs (including mobile device applications) have the potential to impact a number of aspects of the newspaper business, particularly in electronic marketing, subscriber communications, and network/website management.

 The following information is intended to provide an overview of the key requirements of Canada’s anti-spam law.
 For further information, you are advised to review the slide deck and information bulletin that have been provided by government and/or discuss the matter with your legal advisors.
-Newspapers Canada also arranged for a webinar on CASL compliance that is available for CNA and CCNA members in the Members Area of the Newspapers Canada website.
+News Media Canada also arranged for a webinar on CASL compliance that is available for members in the Members Area of the News Media Canada website.

 - What is covered?